Most heavy drinkers reach a point where they find themselves on Google, cautiously typing the words, “Do I have a drinking problem?”

 I would walk several extra blocks if it meant not having to return to the nearest bodega for another six pack after buying one just three hours earlier.

-It could be 11 o’clock at night, freezing rain, and I would dutifully put on my boots and trek 7 minutes to the next avenue to get more to cider.
+It could be 11 o’clock at night, freezing rain, and I would dutifully put on my boots and trek 7 minutes to the next avenue to get more hard cider.

 I strategically spaced out my alcohol purchases.